xanh18/WebSeeSharpers_school/README.md

 This is a school project I created with 4 other students

-The first half we created together and the latter half we have to complete individual.
+The first half we created together and the latter half we had to complete individual.

 What have I learned